apasquel/apasquel/README.md

 DFIR/Security Researcher.
-Interested & work in Threat Hunting & Malware Forensics.
+Interested & work in Threat Hunting, Cybersecurity, and tinker with Virtualization